Article: Choosing The Best Metals For Ultimate Safety & Hygiene With Your Nail Tools

 Elevate your beauty hygiene standards with The Big Bottle of our highly coveted Super Antibacterial Cleansing Water.
 Natural, biodegradable, hypoallergenic and alcohol-free it's the ultimate disinfectant solution for the modern-day beauty professional.
 The 250ml all-purpose cleansing water is designed to quickly and effectively disinfect your surfaces and work tools, eliminating 99.9999% bacteria and spores and 99.99% fungi and viruses in seconds, allowing you to provide the best level of care to your clients.

-Crafted with the highest standards of safety and hygiene in mind, this cleansing water is compliant with the Biocidal Product Regulation meeting 9 EN categories.
+Crafted with the highest standards of safety and hygiene in mind, this cleansing water is compliant with the Biocidal Product Regulation meeting 21 EN categories, including EN 14348 for medical instruments.
 Loved by luxury and celebrity manicurists alike for its gentle yet quick cleaning action that feels just like water, it's fragrance-free and free from harsh chemicals, making it safe for even the most sensitive skin and lungs.
 Compared to wipes, alcohol-based sanitisers and traditional blue disinfectants it's so much kinder to the environment too.